Luganodes/nebctl/README.md

 ```sh
 nebctl generate myClient0 --groups users --no-admin yes
 ```
-> Note down the password and send the user the config file along with the password
+> Note down the password and send the user the config file along with the password <br>
 > for nebctl pull to work, host an http server in the ~/.nebctl/archive folder

 5. Import nebctl config on user client machine